anotheri/cleverstack-visualCaptcha-demo/article.md

-# Implementation visualCaptcha 5.0 with CleverStack
+# Implementation of visualCaptcha 5.0 with CleverStack

 [The fourth version of visualCaptcha](http://clevertech.biz/devblog/implement-captcha-php-project/ "visualCaptcha 4: Implement a better CAPTCHA in your PHP project") was really good: great security and innovative accessibility solution, mobile-friendly and retina-ready design, self-hosted and open-source!